 In 2019, back in New York for a reunion, I decided to revisit the 9/11 Memorial site.
 The memorial plaza is just as moving as when I first visited.
 The trees around it have grown.
 I strolled around the fountain, touched by the sheer number of names.
 Here and there I saw roses next to the victims’ names, placed by memorial staff to mark their birthdays.

 The One World Trade Center building

 When we (a group of Dutch college students and I, their teacher) arrived in 2013, the driver of our shuttle pointed out the tallest, shiniest building, the new World Trade Center, and told us that it was 1776 feet tall, which led to a quick quiz from me about what that number meant.
 These students traveling with me had all taken my American Studies lessons, but only one had the right answer: “When the Declaration of the Independence was written.”

 That figure isn’t exactly correct, by the way.
 The building itself is shorter; it’s the mast on the top that reaches a few feet past 1776.

 In 2013 the new One World Trade Center tower, sometimes called the Freedom Tower, wasn’t yet completed.
 By the time I visited again in 2019, it had opened.
-Below it is a museum; at the top is the “One World Observatory.”
+Below it is a museum; at the top is the “One World Observatory,” one of the best observation decks in New York City.
 I chose the frivolousness of the view from the top over the mournfulness of the museum.

 From up there the views of the city are stunning, and you can walk clear around the sides to see the views in all directions.